jkanev/samadhi/README.md

 band width to prevent wider bands having more influence, and then normalised so the sum of all bands is 1.0.

+### Installing and Running

+The software is a python package on PyPi.
+To install and run, do:
+`pip install samadhi`
+`python3 -m samadhi`
+To uninstall:
+`pip uninstall samadhi`
+(Non-Python installers for Linux and Windows will follow)